shaefelinger/codepedia/src/VUE/vue passing data.md

 simplest form: an Array (props as strings) (more for prototyping)

-- (camelCase): vue altomatically converts camelCase to kebap-case.
+- (camelCase): vue automatically converts camelCase to kebap-case.
 (HTML-template should use kebap)
 - props are available just like data: use in template and in script with `.this`
 - make sure to have no name clashes with data- and computed-properties